Carol Dweck is a psychologist at Stanford University and author of the growth mindset theory.

 This one is important so they can feel more confident building on their abilities with effort.
 Rather than thinking “Well this isn’t my talent or I’m not good at it.”

 – Fostering a growth mindset environment in the high school classroom.
 Encouraging students to ask questions, take chances and do things that might be challenging for them (even when mistakes occur) – this is what ultimately boosts self esteem.
+Speaking of asking for help when you’re struggling, try Study Bounty if you’re struggling with essay writing.

 These three ways we encourage growth mindsets are just the tip of the iceberg – there are many others!